enocean-js/enocean-js/packages/node-red-contrib-enocean/readme.md

 #### combining manually and automatic teach in

 after automatic teach in you can change anything by hand to overwrite the automatically learned values.
 You can try this with a rocker switch.
-Rocker Switches are allways tought in as `f6-02-01`, teach in a button automatically, and overwrite the EEP value with `f6-02-03` and see a different interprtation of the incomming telegrams.
+Rocker Switches are allways tought in as `f6-02-01`, teach in a button automatically, and overwrite the EEP value with `f6-02-03` and see a different interpretation of the incomming telegrams.